nishantcop/CarND-Extended-Kalman-Filter-Project/README.md

 [utilities repo](https://github.com/udacity/CarND-Mercedes-SF-Utilities) for
 Matlab scripts that can generate additional data.

-## Project Instructions and Rubric

-Note: regardless of the changes you make, your project must be buildable using cmake and make!

-More information is only accessible by people who are already enrolled in Term 2 of CarND.
-If you are enrolled, see [the project resources page](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/382ebfd6-1d55-4487-84a5-b6a5a4ba1e47) for instructions and the project rubric.

 ## Hints and Tips!

 * You don't have to follow this directory structure, but if you do, your work